 Posted on June 05 2017

 The Difference Between Pre and Post Workout Stretches

 Our bodies are less like switches and more like volume knobs.
 They need to be warmed up gradually before they can perform at their full potential.
 If you jump straight to bench pressing 250 pounds after sitting in front of a screen for the entire day, you’re asking for trouble.

 Many experts agree that stretching is one of the best ways to prepare yourself for an intense workout.
 But you have probably heard that you need to stretch after a workout too.
 Learning how to warm up and cool down is almost as important as the exercise itself.
 So what are the differences between pre and post workout stretches and which one is better?
 Read on to find out...

 Pre Workout Stretching

 Many people shrug off pre workout stretching.
 They are under the ridiculous impression that their bodies will warm up as they begin to exercise.
 They feel that stretching is only for the super pedantic 'nerdy’ fitness enthusiasts.

 However, this is not at all the case.
 The list of benefits of pre and post workout stretches is so long that it can literally run into several pages.
 Still, we will touch upon some important points below.

 1) There is some conflicting evidence regarding pre workout stretching.
 Some studies say that these type of stretches make the body less prone to injuries.
 However, others say that a warm up is sufficient and that pre workout stretches make no difference at all.

 Some studies claim that stretching should be done only after the workout.
 Still, it is better to err on the side of caution and do both pre and post workout stretches.

 One thing is certain – pre workout stretching certainly helps you to attain full range of motion.
-This enables you to achieve maximum contraction and expansion of the muscles, resulting in a more efficient workout.
+Pre workout stretches enable you to achieve maximum contraction and expansion of the muscles, resulting in a more efficient workout.